On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Introduction

 \begin{thmE} Let $d$ be a prime number congruent to $19$ modulo $24$ and such that the class number of $\Q(\sqrt{-d})$ is not divisible by $3$.
 Then there are no non-trivial primitive solutions of the equation

 for $p$ large enough. \end{thmE}

 The article is organized as follows: the first section recalls the definition and main properties of inner twists as developed by Ribet in \cite{ribet1980twists}.
-It also contains the proof of Theorem~\ref{thm:main} providing an answer to the first posed question.
-In Section~\ref{section:decomposition} we apply the theory of inner twists to the abelian variety $A_f$ attached to the (non-quadratic twist of the) elliptic curve $\E$ coming from a putative solution $(a,b,c)$ of~(\ref{eq:42p}).
-In particular, we compute explicitly the group of inner twists of $A_f$ and use this information to answer the second aforementioned question (and its consequences).
-The last section is devoted to prove Theorem~\ref{thm:nonexistence} on non-existence of elliptic curves over $K$ with a $2$-torsion point and bad reduction only at the prime $2$.
+It also contains the proof of Theorem~\ref{thm:main} providing an answer to Question 1.
+In Section~\ref{section:decomposition}, after recalling the basic definitions of building blocks and fields of definition, we apply the theory of inner twists to the abelian variety $A_f$ attached to the (non-quadratic twist of the) elliptic curve $\E$ coming from a putative solution $(a,b,c)$ of~(\ref{eq:42p}).
+In particular, we compute explicitly the group of inner twists of $A_f$ and use this information to answer Question 2 (and its consequences).
+The last part of the article is devoted to prove Theorem~\ref{thm:nonexistence} on non-existence of elliptic curves over $K$ with a $2$-torsion point and bad reduction only at the prime $2$.
 It also contains the proof of Theorem~\ref{thm:asymptotic} and of Theorem~\ref{thm:asymptotic2}.
-The code used to prove Theorem~\ref{thm:asymptotic2} is available at \href{https://github.com/lucasvillagra/Asymptotic-results-for-the-equations-x-dy-z-p-and-x-dy-6-z-p}{https://github.com/lucasvillagra/Asymptotic-results}.
+The code used to prove Theorem~\ref{thm:asymptotic2} is available at \url{https://github.com/lucasvillagra/Asymptotic-results}